PrakharArya-Rex/PrakharArya-Rex/README.md

 - 💞️ I’m looking to participate in projects and tournaments
 - 📫 How to reach me:
 Instagram @realprakhararya
-Twitter @realprakhararya
+Twitter @RangerStranger9
 Linked.in https://www.linkedin.com/in/prakhar-arya-9aa777212/
 Facebook prakh.arya.5439
 Discord PrakharArya-Rex#6171
 Reddit PrakharArya-Rex
 Tumblr @realprakhararya
 Pinterest @prakhararya13
+Mail - prakhararya13@outlook.com
-Mail - prakhararya13@hotmail.com
+Alternate Mail - aryaprakhar13@hotmail.com

 <!---
 PrakharArya-Rex/PrakharArya-Rex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.